Honors and Diploma

 Two Degrees at this Ceremony

 If you are receiving two degrees at this ceremony, special arrangements need to be made, especially if those degrees are from two different colleges/schools.
-Please contact the Registrar's Office no later than April 26th to discuss option with the Registrar.
+Please contact the Registrar's Office no later than May 2nd to discuss options for participation with the Registrar.